kimai/kimai/var/docs/timesheet.md

 ## Rate calculation

-The rate of a timesheet entry can be calculated from several settings.

-It can have two values dedicated to the entry itself:
+There are two rate types:

-- if a fixed rate is set, the rate of a record is set to this exact value no matter how long the duration is
+- __Fixed rate__: the value will be used to set the records rate, no matter how long the duration is
-- if a hourly rate is set, it will be used to calculate the record rate by using it multiplied with the records duration
+- __Hourly rate__: will be used to calculate the records rate by multiplying it with the duration (see below)

-- each of the above can be set to 0, to set the records rate to 0
+If any of the above is set to 0, the records rate will be set to 0.

+While calculating the rate of a timesheet entry, the first setting that is found will be used (in order of appearance):

+- Timesheet fixed rate
+- Activity fixed rate
+- Project fixed rate
+- Customer fixed rate
+- Timesheet hourly rate
+- Activity hourly rate
+- Project hourly rate
+- Customer hourly rate
+- Users hourly rate

-If none of the above was set the users rate will be used to calculate the records rate.
+If neither a fixed nor a hourly rate can be found, the users rate will be used to calculate the records rate.
+In that case and the users rate is not set or equals 0, the records rate will be set to 0.

+The calculation is based on the following formular:

+- __Fixed rate__: `$fixedRate`
+- __Hourly rate__: `$hourlyRate * ($durationInSeconds / 3600) * $factor`

 Please see also the configuration chapter about [hourly rates for timesheet records](configurations.md) to see how you can apply configurable multiplying factors based on day and time.